jaoswald/ns816-declrom/README.md

 68040-compatible declaration ROM, burn it onto a replacement EPROM, and be able to run my 8 MB boards in my Quadra computer.

+# Prerequisites

+This code is Motorola 68k assembly in Gnu AS syntax.
+The default Makefile assumes /usr/m68k-linux-gnu/bin/ contains a working 'as' and 'objcopy' for the 68k. `apt-get install binutils-m68k-linux-gnu` will provide that on Ubuntu.

 # Technical information

 The chip on the board is a 32Kx8 NMC27C256Q-200 device.
 The address lines,